Catching rain water from your roof and using it in the garden is easy and green.

 5. Now you need to let the caulk and glue dry.
 If you haven’t used either, or you’ve let them both dry over night, you can add some water.
 A gallon or two should be enough to see if your barrel works.

 Rain barrels are a great way to deal with drought, but can also be a solution for a garden without traditional access.
-Check out this article on other ways to beat a drought.

 Image Credit: Flickr – fireballsedai